blacksmith-chocolate-code/.github/profile/README.md

 # Blacksmith chocolate code ⚔️ 🍫 🧑🏽‍💻

-Forging chocolate into code to help others
+Forging chocolate into code to make a better world.

 ## 💌 Greetings
 Hi you all,
-We are a group of developers using our technical skills to help charity organizations.
+We are a group of developers using our technical skills to help charity organizations to automatize tasks

 ## 🍿 Fun facts